fnando/kitabu/README.txt

 == FEATURES/PROBLEMS:

-* Write PDF using Markdown text markup
+* Write PDF using Markdown or Textile text markup
 * Support book layout
 * Support syntax highlight theme
 * Generate a PDF with a single rake task